iggyfisk/highperch/README.md

 * `pip install -r Requirements.txt`
 * `python runserver.py`
 * `http://localhost:5555/` Go!
+* `deactivate` to reclaim your terminal when you're done

 ### Reasonable editors
 * Windows: VSCode, enter your virtual environment above and `pip install pylint` `pip install autopep8` then Ctrl+Shift+P in VSCode and `Python: Select interpreter`, find your virtualenv in the list